Cris7777/MSiA423-Project-Repo/README.md

 The overview part provides a clear and overall description on all players.
 This part is the main page of the product and enables users to switch to any other function of the product.

-**Epic 1: Description on Players**
+**Epic 1: List Main Page Content**

-The product

 - Story 1: Statistics on Player Information
   * Backlog
-     + Click
+     + Provide a table of count of players by country on top of the page
+     + Provide a pie chart of count of players by position
   * Icebox
-    + Dynamic figures
+    + Change static figures to dynamic figures
+    + Add player pictures when opening the product

-- Story 2: Histogram on
+- Story 2: Advertisements
+  * Backlog
+     + Provide a picture which links to an external product
+  * Icebox
+    + Add more advertisements to the main page
+    + Scroll among advertisements automatically

 **Epic 2: Switch to other Functions**

 - Story 1: Switch to Prediction
   * Backlog
-     + Click on the prediction icon to jump to the page of prediction
+     + Show an icon at the bottom of the page which represents the function of prediction
-     + Click on the recommendation icon to jump to the page of recommendation
+     + Click on the prediction icon which connects to the page of prediction
   * Icebox
     + Dynamic figures

-count of players by country and position
+- Story 2: Switch to Recommendation
+  * Backlog
+     + Show an icon at the bottom of the page which represents the function of recommendation
+     + Click on the prediction icon which connects to the page of recommendation
+  * Icebox
+    + Dynamic figures

 ### Prediction